jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 * the `return statement`_ of the last 3 :ref:`functions` matched their names, I use that for the new one

   .. code-block:: python
+    :emphasize-lines: 10

+    def subtract(a, b):
+        return a - b

+    def multiplication(a, b):
+        return a * b

+    def divide(a, b):
+        return a / b

     def add(a, b):
         return a + b